amirouche/lbst/README.md

 ## Kesako a Log-Balanced Search Tree?

-- A search tree, is a dictionary that preserves ordering according to an user specified function, also known under the name sorted dictionary.
+- A search tree is a dictionary that preserves ordering according to an user specified function, also known under the name sorted dictionary.